hjiang13/CAVS/README.md

 # CAVS
-CAVS: Conterfactual Analyzation of Vulnerable Sections to soft errors in HPC applications
+CAVS: Counterfactual Analyzation of Vulnerable Sections to soft errors in HPC applications